phalcon-orphanage/docs/en/reference/models.rst

 The static method query() returns a :doc:`Phalcon\\Mvc\\Model\\Criteria <../api/Phalcon_Mvc_Model_Criteria>` object that is friendly with IDE autocompleters.

 All the queries are internally handled as :doc:`PHQL <phql>` queries.
 PHQL is a high-level, object-oriented and SQL-like language.
-This language provide you more features to perform queries like joining other models, define groupings, add agreggations etc.
+This language provide you more features to perform queries like joining other models, define groupings, add aggregations etc.

 Model Resultsets
 ^^^^^^^^^^^^^^^^